loykin/apirun/docs/LOGGING.md

 ## Overview

-This document summarizes the structured logging improvements made to the apimigrate codebase using Go's built-in `slog` package.
+This document summarizes the structured logging improvements made to the apirun codebase using Go's built-in `slog` package.

 ## New Logging Framework